Work Life Balance for Health & Well Being

 There is little doubt with technology and the increased level of connectedness this provides, it is important that there are avenues to disconnect, knowing it will always be there and not disappear any time soon.

-Tarra Gordon says
+• Tarra Gordon

 I am a single mother to 2 young children, who need my time and energy.
 On top of full time work.